Philosobyte/TournamentManager/README.md

 # TournamentManager

 TournamentManager is an Android app for tournament organizers to run a tournament in a highly flexible manner.
 Ever wished you could add players mid-tournament?
 Or set two winners per match instead of just one?
 This app allows just that by offering you full control over a simple model instead of shoehorning your tournament into complicated or predefined brackets.

+### What TournamentManager is and is not
+This app is not for viewing or displaying a tournament in a pretty graph.
+TournamentManager is strictly meant for running a tournament behind the scenes.
+The hope for this app is to help local and student organizers - who don't have custom-tailored software - to keep their tournament running smoothly.

 ### Tournament Model
 + Hierarchy = Tournament -> Round -> Match -> Player.
 This means multiple players per match, multiple matches per round, and multiple rounds per tournament.
 + Each round and match can be given custom names